 Robert G. Dutcher (75) is currently retired.
 He has been a Director of the Company since 2002 and chairperson of the Compensation Committee since 2005.
 Before his retirement, from April 2009 until March 2011, he served as Strategic Advisor Lead Member of MEDRAD, Inc., a global company that designs, develops, manufactures, sells, and supports medical devices.
 MEDRAD is an affiliate of Bayer, AG.
 From April 2008 through March 2009, he was President and Chief Executive Officer of the Cardiovascular Division of MEDRAD, Inc. From 1993 until April 2008, he was the President and Chief Executive Officer of Possis Medical, Inc., a publicly-held medical device company located in Minneapolis, Minnesota, which was acquired by MEDRAD, Inc. in April 2008.
 From December 2001 until April 2008, he served as Chairman of the Board of Possis Medical, Inc. Before joining Possis Medical in 1985, he was with Medtronic, Inc. for 12 years, most recently as Director of Research and Development.
-He previously worked in an engineering from South Dakota State University and a Master of Science degree in electrical engineering from South Dakota State University and a Master of Science degree in electrical engineering from the University of Minnesota.
+He previously worked in an engineering capacity for Control Data Corporation and Honeywell, Inc. Mr. Dutcher holds a Bachelor of Science degree in electrical engineering from South Dakota State University and a Master of Science degree in electrical engineering from the University of Minnesota.
 Mr. Dutcher brings to the Board extensive knowledge in driving profitable growth in technology-driven industries from his experience in leading research and development at Medtronic and as Chief Executive Officer of Possis Medical.